 The Territory of the Reichsstadt Rottweil.
+Some general remarks

 The city Rottweil was an independent imperial town within the Holy Roman Empire of German Nation ("Frei- und Reichsstadt") until 1802 and had no other souvereign than the Emperor.
 It had a small, however, non-coherent territory of up to 30 villages (at the same time) around it.